 Be Cautious of Food and Beverages Being Left Outdoors

 Leaving food and some beverages in summer outdoor temperatures can cause food-borne illness.
 According to the U.S. FDA, you should never leave food out for more than one hour when temperatures reach above 90 F and no more than two hours for lower summer temperatures.
-Not only dairy and eggs can cause food poisoning, but any food has the potential to become contaminated.
+Not only dairy and eggs can cause food poisoning, a lot of other food has the potential to become contaminated.

 Pets often become scared from fireworks, which could result in them running away, having an accident indoors, or destroying property.
 Be sure to protect your pets by not taking them to firework displays, not leaving them in a car alone, and keeping them in a safe place indoors.